default-services/login-template/README.md

 <br>

 ## ⚙️ Config
 The login page is located in `./src/components/login/Login.js`, if you care to make edits, but probably don't need to.
-Once the user is logged in, they will be redirected to `./src/components/account/Account.js`, you can plug in your account page here, configure Firebase, and call it a day.<br>
+Once the user is logged in, they will be redirected to `./src/components/account/Account.js`, you can plug in your account page here, configure Firebase, and call it a day.
+<br><br>

 ## 🔥 Firebase
 Firebase is configured and connected via Python/Flask using [Pyrebase](https://github.com/thisbejim/Pyrebase).
 You'll need to create and add a `./resources/firebase_config.js` file which contains your Firebase configuration and should be structured as so, and include the data from your Firebase project.
 The information you add to this file should not be shared, and so the file is excluded in the project's `.gitignore`, allowing the file to act as environment variables: